palash25/best-practices-checklist/README.md

 - how to good write unit/integration tests
 - different styles and idioms of a language
 - software design in general etc
-- new lanuage section (if you find that the resources for your favourite language are missing feel free to create a new section and add them)
+- new language section (if you find that the resources for your favourite language are missing feel free to create a new section and add them)

+**Note:** If you are adding a book to the list make sure that it is a free ebook.
+Amazon links to buy books will not be accepted.

 ## Language Specific Resources